Carlos Santana Player Props: Pirates vs. Cubs

-On Tuesday, Carlos Santana (.306 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 8:05 PM ET.
+The Pittsburgh Pirates and Carlos Santana, who went 0-for-4 last time out, take on Drew Smyly and the Chicago Cubs at Wrigley Field, Wednesday at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Cubs.

 Carlos Santana Game Info & Props vs. the Cubs